Tanuja-0431/Adobe-project/README.md

 CURVETOPIA: Exploring the Realm of Curved Lines CURVETOPIA is a robust software for finding, smoothing, and enhancing 2D curves.
-This tool uses smart methods to work with line sets and show results in different ways, making it great for design, art, and data display tasks.
+This project uses smart methods to work with line sets and show results in different ways, making it great for design, art, and data display tasks.
 Main Features
 Curve Finding: Automatically spot and split curves from complex shapes.
 Smoothing: Even out curves and fix bumps to make them look consistent.